Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Proof of the Combinatorial Part: Proofs of Lemma and Lemma

 Thus we may assume that both components are trivial.
 Then we have $V(H_e)=V(G)$.
 By (a), every edge in $E(G-e)-E(H_e)$ lies on $\{a,b\}$.
 However, since $G-e$ has no edge between $a$ and $b$, we would have $E(G-e)=E(H_e)$, contradicting (d). \end{proof}

 We are now ready to prove Lemma~\ref{lem:comb}.

-\begin{proof}[Proof of Lemma \ref{lem:comb}] By Theorem~\ref{lem:5} it suffices to show that, for any $M$-connected graph $G$ having no $(0,2)$-block and whose minimum degree is at least four, there exists $e\in E(G)$ such that $G-e$ is $M$-connected and has no $(0,2)$-block.
-By Lemma~\ref{lem:8}, $G$ is not minimally $M$-connected.
+\begin{proof}[Proof of Lemma \ref{lem:comb}] We show that (i) holds if (ii) does not.
+Hence suppose that the minimum degree of $G$ is at least four.
+For any edge $e\in E(G)$, $G-e$ is unbalanced since otherwise $r_2(G)=2|V(G)|-2 > 2|V(G)|-3 =r_2(G-e)$ would hold, contradicting the $M$-connectivity of $G$.
+Hence, by Theorem~\ref{lem:5} it suffices to show that $G$ has an edge $e$ such that \begin{itemize} \item $G-e$ is $M$-connected, and \item $G-e$ has no $(0,2)$-block. \end{itemize} By Lemma~\ref{lem:8}, $G$ is not minimally $M$-connected.
 In other words, \(E'=\{e\in E: G-e \hbox{ is M-connected}\}\) is not empty.
+We show that $G-e$ has no $(0,2)$-block for some $e\in E'$.